PaloAltoNetworks/ibmcloud-vmseries/README.md

 ## Prerequisites
 - Have access to [IBM Cloud Gen 2 VPC](https://cloud.ibm.com/vpc-ext/).
-- A VPC with at least three subnets and one IP address unassigned in each subnet - the VM-Series VSI will be assigned the IP Addresses in its interfaces from the user provided subnets as the input.
+- A VPC with at least two subnets and one IP address unassigned in each subnet - the VM-Series VSI will be assigned the IP Addresses in its interfaces from the user provided subnets as the input.
 [Reference](https://cloud.ibm.com/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console#creating-a-vpc-and-subnet)
 - Identify region to install PAN-OS
     - us-east
     - us-south